Yosolita1978/Yosolita1978/README.md

 #### Technical Talks
-I have a video of my last workshop with WWCSF about [Generative AI](https://www.youtube.com/watch?v=szc4FA7nyBo)
+I have a video of my last workshop with WWCSF about [Generative AI](https://www.youtube.com/watch?v=szc4FA7nyBo) I prepared all the material to make this workshop a self-paced course.
+You can see it in its [own repo](https://github.com/Yosolita1978/AiWorkshop), where you will find instructional videos, transcriptions, and the Google Colab Environment to play around with.

 - 🔭 I’m currently working on developing a project with photos of my mom and mine to generate a model that tell me how much we're looking alike.
 You can see a first draft of that work in [this Jupiter note](https://github.com/Yosolita1978/MyMomAndMe)